Air Conditioning Service & Repairs

 New England’s summers are as hot as its winters are cold.
-That’s why at Sinclaire Enterprises, we know the importance of keeping your house cool during the hottest months of the year.
-Keeping your system well maintaned through annual tune-ups is the first step in that direction, but as with anything mechanical, sometimes things just break.
-Our job is to get your A/C up and running again as soon as possible.
+At Sinclaire Home Services, we understand the importance of keeping your house nice and cool during the hottest months of the year.
+While the best way to prevent air conditioning malfunctions is to keep your system well maintained through annual tune-ups, we understand that, as with anything mechanical, sometimes things just break.
+That’s why you have Sinclaire Home Services- our job is to get your A/C up and running and soon as possible after a breakdown.

-Our A/C repair technicians are constantly being trained in the latest technologies and the most effective techniques to help diagnose and repair your air conditioning system in a timely and efficient manner.
-Technicians are trained in Quality Installation Verification (QIV) through the MA Coolsmart program which, through closer analysis of the readings, will check for proper charge and airflow of the air conditioning system and confirm that it is running at peak efficiency.
+When it comes to fixing your A/C system, our repair technicians are constantly being trained in the most effective techniques to help diagnose and repair your air conditioning system in a timely and effective manner.
+All of our technicians are trained in quality Installation Verification (QIV) through through the MA Coolsmart program.
+This program allows us to check the proper charge and airflow of the A/C system and confirm that it is running at its peak efficiency.

-But enough about us, let’s talk about your system.
-The three types of air conditioning service calls that are most common are (but not limited to) no cooling, insufficient cooling, and water leaking from the air conditioner.
-Let’s take a look at each of these in turn.
+The three most common types of air conditioning service calls that are most common are no cooling, insufficient cooling and water leaking from the air conditioner.

-- Insufficient Cooling – This is when your A/C system is cooling, just not very well.
-As with above, make sure your thermostat is properly set to “Cooling” and “Auto” and that the batteries are new if it is a digital thermostat.
-Clogged filters will also cause insufficient cooling by restricting the air flow.
-Another common cause is low refrigerant in the system itself (R22 or R410a).
+Insufficient Cooling – This is when your A/C system is cooling, just inefficiently.
+As with the above scenario of no cooling at all, make sure your thermostat is properly set to “Cooling” and “Auto” and that the batteries are new if it is a digital thermostat.
+Clogged filters will also cause insufficient cooling by restricting the air flow and making it more difficult to filter the air.
+Another cause of insufficient cooling is low refrigerant in the system itself (R22 or R410a).
 We can determine this by testing the pressures in your system and adding refrigerant as needed.
 This is also done during our maintenance checkups.
-Sometimes low refrigerant may be an indicator that there is a leak in your system.
-If this is the case, we can perform a leak test to determine the location and severity of the leak and advise accordingly.
+Sometimes repetitive low refrigerant may be an indicator that there is a leak in your system.
+If this is the case, Sinclaire Enterprises can perform a leak test to determine the location and severity of the leak and advise accordingly.

-Though these are the most common service calls, there are many others that can come about.
-Routine annual maintenance and prevent a lot of these needless calls, but not all.
+While these examples are the most common types of service calls, there are many others that can come about.
+Routine annual maintenance can prevent a lot of A/C maintenance calls, but not all.
 The simple fact is, mechanical things break.
 We’re here to fix them.